ArchieMacdonald/Macro-Liquidity-Equity-Strategy/README.md

 # Macro Liquidity Equity Strategy

 This project implements a **systematic equity strategy** in QuantConnect Lean, combining macroeconomic indicators with fundamental stock screening.
+The strategy itself is based upon a youtube video: "Stock investing strategy for EVERYONE(which I developed) by "Defiant Gatekeeper"

 ## Idea
 - Use **Fed Funds Rate (FEDFUNDS)** and **Federal Reserve Balance Sheet (WALCL)** from FRED data to classify liquidity regimes: